chevereto/v4-docs/application/reference/cli.md

 ### Stats rebuild

 The `stats-rebuild` command rebuilds the Chevereto application stats.
+It truncates the stats table and repopulates it from scratch.

 ```sh
 app/bin/cli -C stats-rebuild